chudley/manatee/docs/working-on-manatee.md

         # rm -rf devconfs

 1. In your ZooKeeper instance:
-    1. Note: this step is only required if you plan on re-using this identifier again.
+    1. Note: this step is only required if you plan on re-using this cluster's name again in a new cluster.

         # zkCli.sh rmr /manatee/testing123